Vive-coding/intention-growth-hub/server/ai/knowledge/coachingFrameworks.md

 **Application**: When users anticipate obstacles, help them create if-then plans proactively.

+## Ikigai (Purpose and Meaning)

+A Japanese concept for finding one's reason for being, represented by four overlapping circles:
+1. **What you love**: Your passions and interests
+2. **What you're good at**: Your skills and talents
+3. **What the world needs**: Problems you can solve or value you can create
+4. **What you can be paid for**: Economic viability

+The intersection of all four represents ikigai - a sense of purpose that is both personally meaningful and sustainable.

+**Application**: When users are unclear about direction, purpose, or what goals to pursue, use ikigai structure internally to ask discovery questions that help identify meaningful goals.
+Guide questions around passion ("What energizes you?"), skills ("What comes naturally to you?"), impact ("What problems do you want to solve?"), and sustainability ("What could support you long-term?").
+Then suggest a path forward that aligns with their unique intersection.

+## Kaizen (Continuous Improvement)

+A Japanese philosophy focused on small, incremental changes over time:
+- Focus on 1% improvements rather than major overhauls
+- Small steps are more sustainable and build momentum
+- Progress through consistent micro-adjustments
+- "The journey of a thousand miles begins with a single step"

+**Application**: When users feel overwhelmed, stuck, or intimidated by large goals, use kaizen approach: suggest tiny, incremental steps that build momentum.
+Break large goals into micro-actions that feel achievable.
+When they're stuck, propose the smallest possible next step.
+Emphasize that small consistent progress compounds over time.

+## Hansei (Reflection and Self-Correction)

+A Japanese practice of structured reflection for continuous improvement:
+- Structured reflection: What went well?
+What didn't?
+What will I do differently?
+- Not about blame or self-criticism, but about learning and adjustment
+- Acknowledges mistakes without shame, focuses on growth
+- Creates a cycle of action → reflection → adjustment → action

+**Application**: When reviewing progress, setbacks, or when users express frustration with their results, guide structured reflection using hansei structure.
+Help them identify what worked, what didn't, and what adjustments to make.
+Frame setbacks as learning opportunities.
+Then suggest concrete adjustments based on the reflection, creating a clear path forward.

 ---

 **Important**: Never explicitly teach these frameworks.
 Use them internally to structure your coaching, but keep the conversation natural and user-focused.